-- 1. At all relevant times herein, "US Loan Auditors, LLC", "US Loan Auditors, Inc." and "My US Legal Services" (hereinafter "USLS") were companies owned, in part, by non-attorneys.
+1. At all relevant times herein, "US Loan Auditors, LLC", "US Loan Auditors, Inc." and "My US Legal Services" (hereinafter "USLS") were companies owned, in part, by non-attorneys.
 At all relevant times herein, homeowners hired USLS to file predatory lender lawsuits and paid advanced attorney's fees in monthly installments to USLS.
 Thereafter, USLS hired outside attorneys ("contract attorneys") to handle the predatory lender lawsuits.
 USLS paid the contract attorney \$250 per month per client as attorney's fees.
-The \$250 was paid from the monthly installments paid to USLS by the homeowners as advanced attorney's fees. - 2.
-From December 2009, through June 2010, USLS hired Respondent as a contract attorney to handle predatory lender lawsuits on behalf of the homeowners.
-From December 2009, through June 2010, USLS paid Respondent a total of \$39,043 as fees from a portion of the monthly installments paid to USLS as advanced attorney's fees by Respondent's clients.
-To date, Respondent has not refunded any portion of those fees to her clients. - 3.
-In October 2010, USLS effectively ceased operations following the filing of a civil action by the California Attorney General.
+The \$250 was paid from the monthly installments paid to USLS by the homeowners as advanced attorney's fees.

+2. From June 2010 to December 2010, USLS hired Respondent as a contract attorney to handle predatory lender lawsuits on behalf of the homeowners.
+From June 2010 through December 2010, USLS paid Respondent a total of \$16,050 as fees from a portion of the monthly installments paid to USLS as advanced attorney's fees by Respondent's clients.
+To date, Respondent has not refunded any portion of those fees to his clients.

+3. In October 2010, USLS effectively ceased operations following the filing of a civil action by the California Attorney General.